kuriharaan/InputSystemWiki/How-Do-I....md

         "extend" : "Gamepad",
         "controls" : [
              // Say you want to store the sticks as shorts instead of floats.
+             // AxisControl will automatically convert the shorts to (normalized) floats.
              {
                  "name" : "leftStick/x",
                  "format" : "SHRT",